bxparks/rpn83p/README.md

 # rpn83p

-RPN calculator app for TI-83 Plus and TI-84 Plus inspired by HP42S.
+RPN calculator app for the TI-83 Plus and TI-84 Plus inspired by the HP-42S.

 **Version**: 0.0 (2023-07-14)